How To Wash Bras Properly

 - Select the delicate wash cycle, and cool water setting.

-- Avoid putting your bras in the dryer, and always hang flat to dry.
+- Avoid putting your bras in the dryer, and always lay flat or hang dry.

 The AnaOno Soft Supportive Surgical Bras we recommend machine washing include